KJSDR/KJSDR/README.md

 ## 🚀 About Me

-I am a computer science student at at Dominican University of California focusing on learning more about cloud platforms, databases and system design.
+I am a embedded software engineer with a focus on automotive systems and industrial IoT.

 ## 🛠️ Tech Stack